Rajat117/aws-guide/SQS/FIFO.md

 # DeDuplication
 A feature that refuse to send the same message.
 ## Types of DeDuplication
-- Content-based deduplication: will do SHA-256 hash of the body.
+- Content based deduplication: will do SHA-256 hash of the body.
 - Message DeDuplication ID based deduplication: Add a unique id to the message

 # Message Grouping